Santroller/Santroller/wiring_guides/drum.md

 5. If you would like to also hook up face buttons, you will need to follow the traces on the main PCB and work out the signal pins for each button, and hook those up to digital pins on your microcontroller.
 6. Cut any traces going to the original microcontroller on the old drum brain.

-## Wiring Steps (Custom kit / completly custom wiring without the original PCB)
+## Wiring Steps (Custom kit or wiring directly and bypassing the original PCB)
 1. Wire the red wire from each piezo to an analog pin on your microcontroller
 2. Wire the black wires to ground on the microcontroller
 3. Place a 1MOhm resistor between the black and red pins on each piezo